open-policy-agent/opa/docs/content/management-bundles.md

 See the following section for details on the bundle file format.

-> Note: The `bundle` config keyword will still work with the current versions of OPA, but has been deprecated.
-It is highly recommended to switch to the `bundles` configuration.

 #### Caching

 Services implementing the Bundle Service API should set the HTTP `Etag` header